This post was most recently updated on March 23rd, 2022.6 min read.

 - powershell: | (Get-Item "C:\Program Files\Google\Chrome\Application\chrome.exe").VersionInfo displayName: 'We want to know the Chrome version installed on this darned machine' - script: pip install robotframework robotframework-pabot robotframework-seleniumlibrary webdrivermanager displayName: 'Install Python dependencies' - script: webdrivermanager chrome:$(ChromeVersion) --linkpath AUTO displayName: 'Manage Chrome webdriver version' - powershell: | Write-Host "Robot Framework tests" robot -x 'outputxunit.xml' '$(Build.SourcesDirectory)\tests\.' failOnStderr: true displayName: 'Run Robot Framework Tests' continueOnError: true

 You need to use a Chrome version that has a WebDriver released for it – this website has a list for possible values: https://chromedriver.chromium.org/downloads

 With that workaround, you should be good, until Microsoft updates the images.
 And at that point, you’ll see the new version of Chrome in the build output for the task we left at the top for outputting the Chrome version with PowerShell! :)

 |Image||Classic Editor Agent Specification||YAML VM Image Label||Included Software|

 You can simply find the right image from the table above, click the link to the list of installed software, and use that info in your scripts.
 I mean, if it’s updated.
-It probably isn’t :)
+Don’t rely on that too much!

 - How to modify PATH variable: